-Aleksandar Obradović (1984, Belgrade) graduated in Political Science from the University of Belgrade, and earned a master’s degree from the École des hautes études en sciences sociales (EHESS) in Paris in the field of Political Anthropology.
+Aleksandar Obradović graduated with a Bachelor’s degree in Political Science from the University of Belgrade, and earned a Master’s degree from the École des hautes études en sciences sociales (EHESS) in Paris in the field of Political Anthropology.

-He has worked as a researcher and analyst in the civil and governmental sectors in Serbia, France and the Czech Republic.
-He is the author of two reports and one publication on the position of national minorities in the former Yugoslavia, and the author of several articles on urban anthropology, public space issues and minority discourses.
+He has worked as a researcher and analyst in the civil and governmental sectors in Serbia, France, and the Czech Republic.
+He is the author of two reports and one publication on the position of national minorities in the former Yugoslavia, as well as several articles on urban anthropology, public space issues, and minority discourses.

 Aleksandar speaks Czech, English, French and Serbo-Croatian.

 This project is the result of a one-year research project funded by Tandem Western Balkans as an initiative of European Cultural Foundation and MitOst e.V.
 The Tandem consists of a collaboration between Aleksandar Obradović from Philopolitcs, based in Belgrade, and Lejla Odobašić Novo from International Burch University, based in Sarajevo.
 The project maps […]

 Since its foundation, a decade and a half ago (2005), the capital of Myanmar – Naypyidaw – has been a great mystery.
 Located in the center of the country, among dense tropical forests and rice fields, this city is shrouded in a veil of secrecy and illogicality.
 Until now, when the military coup carried out […]

 The Four-Piece Empire (in Quechua Tawantinsuyu), better known as the Inca Empire, originated from the small mountainous Kingdom of Cusco.
 From the city of the same name, it will expand and create the largest pre-Columbian state in both Americas.
 The Incas used the knowledge, technology and skills of many cultures and civilisations that existed before […]